 Coordinated Public Transit-Human Services Transportation Plan

-The Raleigh Urbanized Area (Raleigh UZA) and Wake County 2018 Locally Coordinated Human Services Transportation (CPT-HST) Plan (2018 Update & Amendment #1) was approved by the Executive Board on February 19, 2020.
+The Raleigh Urbanized Area (Raleigh UZA) / Wake County Coordinated Public Transit-Human Services Transportation (CPT-HST) Plan (2018 Update & Amendment #1) was approved by the Executive Board on February 19, 2020.
 It sets regional priorities for transportation investments and initiatives for human services and public transit coordination.
 This plan guides funding and service development for transportation projects supporting older adults, people with disabilities and individuals with low incomes.
 It also serves as a federally required update to the 2013 Coordinated Human Services Transportation Plan.
 The plan was completed in concert with the Wake Bus Plan, a larger effort designed to guide transit service and capital investments associated with the Wake Transit Plan.

 Background - Why Coordinated Planning?